SooryaGeorge7/Dental_Decor/README.md

 ### User Requirements and Expectations

 * Customers are able to navigate through the website intuitively.
-* Customers are able to descriptions for each product.
+* Customers are able to read descriptions for each product.
 * Customers can search for specific products.
 * Customers are able sort and filter products.
 * Customers are able to checkout seamlessly.